kocenko/AudioFeatureExtractLib/README.md

 git submodule update --init
 ```

-The dependencies are placed in `extern/` folder.
+Notice: The dependencies are placed in `extern/` folder.
+In CMakeLists.txt it is included in the line `add_subdirectory(${CMAKE_SOURCE_DIR}/extern/pybind11)`.

+When the package is installed you can use the following commands to compile the project:

+1. Create `build/` folder if it does not exist: `mkdir build`
+2. Go to this folder: `cd build`
+3. Run cmake: `cmake ..`
+4. Compile the package: `cmake --build . --config Release`

+After that the python package should appear in the folder `build\Release\` with the appropriate `.pyd` extension, e.g. `build\Release\mfcc.cp311-win_amd64.pyd`.